-Salaries, benefits and related travel expenses are aligned with staffing in administration and operations.
-Wages in 2020 increased due to the efficient filling of vacant positions and performance-based increases.
+Salaries and benefits are aligned with staffing in administration and operations.
+Wages in 2021 increased due to the efficient filling of vacant positions and performance-based increases.
 Administration expenses including rent, insurance and operating expenses associated with business operations are relatively stable year-over-year.
-As a result of the cost reimbursement from DSS for shared costs, total operating expenses were reduced by \$17.8M, \$18.5M and \$20.0M in 2020, 2019 and 2018 respectively.
+As a result of the cost reimbursement from DSS for shared costs, total operating expenses were reduced by \$19.5M, \$17.8M and \$18.5M in 2021, 2020 and 2019 respectively.